 Line item 9 Nonaccrual Loans

 Report the average balance of nonaccrual loans, as defined in the FR Y-9C, Schedule HC-N, item item 10 (Column C) less Schedule HC-N, item9 (Column C).
-A breakout of nonaccrual loans by major category is expected to be provided in supporting documentation
+Institutions are to provide additional details within the supporting documentation; the composition of the non-accrual loans by key loan type over the reported time periods for each of the scenarios.

 Line item 10 Securities (AFS and HTM) – Treasuries and Agency Debentures